Rental Escalation Calculator — South Africa

 Select Landlord or Tenant mode to frame results from your perspective.
 Enter the current monthly rent and choose Fixed Percentage (e.g. 8% annually) or CPI-Linked (enter the current CPI rate plus any premium above CPI, such as CPI+2%).

 Enable 3-Scenario Comparison to see your rate alongside two alternatives simultaneously — useful for lease negotiations where both landlord and tenant want to model different rates before signing.
-The year-by-year table shows the monthly rent, annual rent, and running cumulative total for the full lease term.

 Fixed Rate vs CPI-Linked: Which Is Better?

 Fixed rate escalation gives both parties certainty.
 A fixed 8% annual increase means the tenant can budget precisely and the landlord can model cash flow without uncertainty.
 The risk for the landlord is that if inflation rises above 8%, real rental income declines.
-The risk for the tenant is that if inflation falls sharply, they are still paying 8% more each year regardless.
+The risk for the tenant is that if inflation falls sharply, they still pay 8% more each year regardless.

 Current market practice in South Africa (2026): most residential leases use fixed rates between 7% and 10%.
-CPI-linked clauses are more common in commercial leases and long-term residential lease agreements with institutional landlords.
+CPI-linked clauses are more common in commercial leases and long-term residential agreements with institutional landlords.

 The Compound Effect: Why Escalation Rate Matters More Than You Think